arjun-menon/Distributed-Graph-Algorithms/Minimum-Spanning-Tree/ReadMe.md

 I've posted PDFs of both papers (found online) in this GitHub repo under the `papers` directory.
 Links to them are below:

 * The [Original paper by Gallager, Humblet and Spira](https://raw.github.com/arjungmenon/Distributed-Graph-Algorithms/master/Minimum-Spanning-Tree/papers/GHS_original.pdf) from 1983.
-* The one [prepared by Guy Flysher and Amir Rubinshtein](https://raw.github.com/arjungmenon/Distributed-Graph-Algorithms/master/Minimum-Spanning-Tree/papers/GHS_enhanced.pdf). (*I recommend this one*)
+* The enhanced version of the original [prepared by Guy Flysher and Amir Rubinshtein](https://raw.github.com/arjungmenon/Distributed-Graph-Algorithms/master/Minimum-Spanning-Tree/papers/GHS_enhanced.pdf). (*I recommend this one*)

 High-level Explanation of the GHS Algorithm
 -------------------------------------------